chiranjeevi-jsr/Dr-Ait-Chatbot/Drait_Chatbot/README.md

 # 🧠 DRAIT Chatbot (Python CLI)

-This is a simple command-line chatbot built with Python that answers common questions about the **DRAIT (Dayananda Sagar Academy of Technology and Management)** website.
+This is a simple command-line chatbot built with Python that answers common questions about the **DR AIT** website.
 The bot uses predefined rules to provide relevant information such as website links, admission details, contact information, and more.

 ---